Home » WordPress Tutorials » Basics » How to Uninstall a Plugin in WordPress

 Why should a plugin be disabled?

-There are many reasons for which you might want to disable instead of uninstall the WordPress plugin.
+There are many reasons for which you might want to disable instead of uninstalling the WordPress plugin.
 For example, a plugin is preventing your website from working properly.
 In order to identify the plugin causing the issue, you need to disable your plugins one by one.
 Once you have identified the problematic plugin you can leave it disabled until you have resolved the problem.
-Another reason would by if your plugin is outdated and you need to disable it until it receives an update.
-Outdated plugins often contain exploits and become target of abusers to attack your website.
+Another reason would be if your plugin is outdated and you need to disable it until it receives an update.
+Outdated plugins often contain exploits and become the target of abusers to attack your website.
 Also when you disable the plugin you keep its configuration saved.
 This way when you decide to re-activate the plugin you will not have to go through the configuration process again.